hamilton-mote/hw/README.md

 - Hamilton-7 (4+2+1), which costs $10 including the sensors and is designed for cost-sensitive applications
 - Hamilton-3C (20+10+8+4), cost TBD, which is designed as an operative temperature sensor with acceleration/magnetometer so it can determine its orientation in the space
 - Hamilton-7C (40+20+10+8+4), cost TBD, which adds occupancy (the occupancy sensor doubles the cost of the board)
+- Hamilton-330 (200+100+20+10), a replacement for the 3C which has better light sensing and a more readily available accelerometer
+- Hamilton-370 (200+100+40+20+10), a replacement for the 7C which adds PIR to the 330

 The expected battery life of each of these variants will be put on here when they have been characterised